Buying a Car in Australia: Your Complete Guide to Purchase & Registration

 Major maintenance includes oil changes, brake inspections, tire replacements, battery testing, coolant system servicing, and transmission upkeep.
 Budgeting for both scheduled and unscheduled repairs is imperative.

-Road Rules and Safety Standards
+Australian Road Rules and Legal Requirements

 Default limits typically stand at fifty kilometres per hour in urban areas, with lower limits in school zones and certain residential districts.
 Highway limits may reach one hundred thirty kilometres per hour, depending on state legislation.

-The legal blood alcohol concentration is zero point zero five per cent for full licence holders and zero for provisional or professional drivers.
+The legal blood alcohol concentration is zero point zero five percent for full licence holders and zero for provisional or professional drivers.
 Enforcement includes random breath and drug testing, with penalties ranging from licence revocation to incarceration.

 Seatbelt compliance is compulsory for all occupants.
 Drivers are legally accountable for ensuring adherence.
 Children must be secured in approved restraints based on age and stature.